KDAB/KDAlgorithms/README.md

 ```

 Here, the type of the function is the type of calling opertor+ on whatever the type of sub_total is.
-In such cases, you have to provide an initial value:
+In such cases, where you are using auto in the lambda expression, you have to provide an initial value:

 ```
 std::vector<int> ints{1,2,3,4};